 - Maintain an overall cumulative GPA of 2.75 - Maintain a minimum GPA of 2.50 in the teaching major(s) and minor(s) - Receive no grade lower than a "C" in any course restricted to those admitted to Teacher Education. - Meet any additional departmental/division requirements.
 Candidates are expected to check with their advisors concerning any additional requirements.
-A candidate who receives a grade below a "C" in a non-restricted Teacher Education core course must retake the course and obtain a grade of no less than a "C" before student teaching. - Demonstrate the dispositions of a good teacher by demonstrating respect, communication & collaboration, commitment to complexity of content, commitment to student learning, reflection, and responsibility. - Maintain continuous enrollment.
+A candidate who receives a grade below a "C" in a non-restricted Teacher Education core course must retake the course and obtain a grade of no less than a "C" before being approved for student teaching. - Demonstrate the dispositions of a good teacher by demonstrating respect, communication, collaboration, commitment to complexity of content, commitment to student learning, reflection, and responsibility.
+The filing of an Inappropriate Disposition form will trigger a plan for improvement, filed with the TEU head and a follow up on that plan.
+If the concern is not remedied the candidate may be removed from teacher education if admitted, counseled out of the program if not admitted, informed that future admission to the program will be denied, and/or other actions deemed appropriate by TEAC matched to the severity of the concern. - Demonstrate ongoing development of teaching skills.
+A rating of a "1" or "no" on a clinical, methods, or student teaching assessment will trigger a plan for improvement, filed with the TEU head and a follow up on that plan.
+If the concern is not remedied the candidate may be removed from teacher education if admitted, counseled out of the program if not admitted, informed that future admission to the program will not occur, and/or other actions deemed appropriate by TEAC matched to the severity of the concern. - Maintain continuous enrollment.
 Candidates who are not enrolled at the university for more than two consecutive semesters (excluding summer semesters) will be dropped from the Teacher Education program and must be readmitted before proceeding with any restricted Teacher Education core coursework.